SuperElastix/SimpleElastix/README.md

 make -j4
 ```

-SimpleElastix will be compiled along with any dependencies (elastix, ITK, SimpleITK, SWIG and target language dependencies, these are downloaded on the fly).
+SimpleElastix will be compiled along with any dependencies (elastix, ITK, SimpleITK, SWIG and most target language dependencies are downloaded and installed on the fly).
 Note that this project takes a long time to build.
 On a quad-core machine it takes around and hour and requires 16 GB RAM.
 Because of the extreme memory requirements I prefer to build with clang.

 About
 -----